-• • • • • • • • •

-•

-[On-going RRB will identify amount of funds to move to the
+going RRB will identify amount of funds to move to the

-transfers of investment Trust.
+sfers of investment Trust. •

-funds to the
+fund ls to the

-Investment Funds shall be transferred in accordance with the
+Inve stment Funds shall be transferred in accordance with the

-Trust notification timeframes outlined in Section 6.1.2.
+Trus st . notification timeframes outlined in Section 6.1.2.

-e I ; Notification should be sent in writing to:
+Notification should be sent in writing to: ·

-Cash Forecasting Division Cash Accounting and Reporting Directorate
+Cash Forecasting Division

+Cash Accounting and Reporting Directorate

 Financial Management Service Department of the

 Treasury

 3700 East West Highway, Room 5A09

-• Hyattsville, Maryland 20782
+Hyattsville, Maryland 20782

 Fax Number: 202-874-9945

 Or: 202-874-9984 •

 Telephone: 202-874-9790

 e-mail: funds.control@fms.treas.gov

-If funds are invested in short term, par-value BPD liquidates securities.
-Increases cash balance of investment accounts.
+ľ If funds are invested in short term, par-value BPD liquidates securities.
+Increases cash

-Treasury securities, RRB instructs BPD to valance of myestment accounts.
+ļ Treasury securities, RRB instructs BPD to balance of investment accounts.

 liquidate securities held in accounts 60X8011, or

-80X8010 by sending redemption instruction to BPD designating specific securities to liquidate.
+80X8010 by sending redemption instruction to •

+BPD designating specific securities to liquidate.

 (Standard procedures, using Request for

 Investment/Redemption Form)

 RRB instructs FMS to move a cash amount from FMS will effect the transfer of the funds to

 the 60X8011 and/or 60X8010 account(s) to the Trust's account at its designated

 designated account of the Trust. financial institution.
-(The transfer will most
+(The transfer will mos

-likely occur electronically, either by
+debiginited decount of the free free free free free free free fr likely occur electronically, either by

-RRB certifying officer will use the Electronic automated clearinghouse credit, or wire
+• RRB certifying officer will use the Electronic automated clearinghouse credit, or wire

-Certification System or complete a bardcopy SF transfer at the option of RRB.)
+Certification System or complete a hardcopy SF transfer at the option of RRB.)

 1166 and send it to FMS Regional Financial

 Center, to move money to Trust account outside

 of Treasury.

 RRB will report the outlay of funds from

 accounts 60X8010, 60X8011, and/or 60X8012 on

-the current month SF 224 for those accounts, and e e e e e e e e e e e e e e e e e e e
+the current month SF 224 for those accounts, and ···

-report an offsetting receipt to account 60X8118
+report an offsetting receipt to account 60X8118 •

 with a subclass of (41) on the current month SF

 224 to indicate funds were moved to the

 Investment Trust outside of Treasury.

-e .

-Y.

-•

-f

-¢

-a second s

-••• х.

-•

-,
+1 investment Trust outside of Treasury.